 - Bottles, jars, and cans should be placed together in recycling bins.

 - Rinse or clean out items before placing in the recycling bin.

 - Paper should be bundled in a paper bag or tied with string before being placed in or beside recycling bins.
 This prevents paper from blowing out of bins or trucks.

 Detailed information about what can and cannot be recycled in Takoma Park is available below.

-Residents that need new or replacement bin should call Public Woks at 301-891-7633 or come to the Public Works Facility during office hours.
+Residents that need new or replacement bin should call Public Works at 301-891-7633, or come to the Public Works Facility during office hours.
 The Public Works Facility is located at 31 Oswego Avenue, Silver Spring, MD 20910 and is open Monday through Friday, 8:30 AM to 5 PM.

 What Can Be Recycled in Takoma Park

-The following items can be recycled in Takoma Park:
+The following items can be collected curbside for recycling in Takoma Park: